Khalil Mack: College career

-After redshirting as a freshman in 2009, Mack broke into the starting lineup and was one of the most productive defenders in the Mid-American Conference (MAC).
+After redshirting as a freshman in 2009, Mack broke into the Bulls' starting lineup and was one of the most productive defenders in the Mid-American Conference (MAC).
 He totaled 68 tackles, including 14 1/2 for loss, 4 1/2 sacks, 10 pass breakups, eight quarterback hurries, and two forced fumbles.
 Mack earned third-team all-conference honors.
 He chose to wear the uniform number 46 as a motivational reminder that his true potential was not being recognized – 46 was the overall rating assigned to him (out of a maximum of 99) in EA Sports' college football video game, NCAA Football 11.